o0akin0o/WebProgrammingTeam15/Readme.md

 Features for admin to see restaurant’s income, orders, numbers of users.
 - Links github:
 - Link to the feature (shell.hamk.fi):
+### Feature 5

+Features for load products from database.
+- Links github:
+- Link to the feature (shell.hamk.fi):
+### Feature 6

+Features for customers to create account and track their orders/booking/profile.
+- Links github:
+- Link to the feature (shell.hamk.fi):

 ## Database Tables